Discover crystal clear water at the Lake Eacham Crater Lakes, an extinct volcanic crater lake in the Atherton Tablelands

 Don't worry, I've got you covered with the three below suggestions.
 All are situated very close to the lakes, as well as everything you'd need from supermarkets to restaurants like the Lake Eacham Roadhouse.

-Cabins & Camping: Lake Eacham Tourist Park & Cabins
+1. Lake Eacham Tourist Park & Cabins Cabin & Camping

 Best for: Couples & young families

-Lake Eacham Tourist Park (Lake Eacham Cabins) is the closest Lake Eacham accommodation (3 minutes drive).
-They offer self-contained cabins with a kitchen, and bathroom and is set upon 10 acres of lush rainforest and gardens.
-There's also an outdoor wood fire and communal kitchen that you can enjoy with the family.
+The closest Lake Eacham accommodation (3 minutes drive) offering self-contained cabins with a kitchen, and bathroom and is set upon 10 acres of lush rainforest.

 2. Chambers Wildlife Rainforest Lodges Lodge